-When you configure Microsoft Internet Information Services (IIS) to send log data to USM Appliance, you can use the Microsoft IIS NXLog plugin to translate raw log data into normalized events for analysis.
-The table below provides some basic information for the plugin:
+When you configure your Microsoft Internet Information Services (IIS) to send log data to USM Appliance, you can use the Microsoft IIS NXLog plugin to translate raw log data into normalized events for analysis.
+The table below provides some basic information for the plugin.

 Integrating Microsoft IIS and NXLog